 - UV laser (355nm) passes through glass and engraves internally with precision

 The xTool F2 Ultra UV is one of the most advanced desktop UV laser engravers available, especially for glass, crystal, and fine-detail work.
-If your focus is precision, clean finishes, and true internal glass engraving, this machine is in a class of its own.
+If your focus is precision, clean finishes, and true internal crystal engraving, this machine is in a class of its own.

 |---|---|---|---|